potatomat0/flashcard/documents/FunctionalRequirements.md

 name	String	Required.
 The "front" of the card (the term). definition	String	Required.
-The "back" of the card (the meaning). hint	String	Optional hint to help the user recall the definition. category	[String]	An array of strings for user-defined tags. frequency	Number	Required.
+The "back" of the card (the meaning). hint	String	Optional hint to help the user recall the definition. example	[String]	Optional array of example sentences or uses. category	[String]	An array of strings for user-defined tags. frequency	Number	Required.
 Min: 1, Max: 5, Default: 3.
 Spaced repetition score. createdAt	Date	Auto-generated timestamp.